alexcpn/go_grpc_2022/k8sdeployment/README.md

 Forwarding from 127.0.0.1:8080 -> 8080
 Forwarding from [::1]:8080 -> 8080
 ```

+## Run the Client through a simple Web server

 Let's run the Chrome WebServer and Run the Typescript Client.